jimrthy/waldo-jimrthy/README.md

 ### More concretely

-Actually, a reasonable starting point might be to start with, say, 50 hand-curated images.
-(Q: What are the odds that really will be enough as a useful starting point?)

-Train a neural network with those, then use that to check whether the randomly acquired images are subsets of each other.

 Now pull down more (500 seems like a good starting point) for training.

+Use the original FFT cross-correlation to verify that none of these are cropped versions of the others.

-Slice and dice those, pretty much randomly, to get subsets.
+Slice and dice those, pretty much randomly, to get the cropped images.

 Train against that.